vizui/designpatterns/docs/content/patterns/components/formControls.md

 Users must choose between two or more mutually exclusive options.

 #### Description
-Radio buttons come in a group of two or more mutually exclusive options.
-Users can select only one option.
+- Radio buttons come in a group of two or more mutually exclusive options

-#### Basic functionality
-A radio button has two states, checked and unchecked.
-Radio buttons are always in a group of two or more.
-When a radio button is checked, the previously selected radio button is unchecked.
-There can only be one radio button checked at any given time.
-Radio button labels should use sentence casing.
+- A radio button is either checked or unchecked
+- There can only be one radio button checked in a group
+- Radio button labels should use sentence casing
+- Use concise labels
+- Provide an initially checked option when the field is not required and/or there is a sane default
+- Align vertically when possible
+- Align in shorter columns if there are many options
+- Ensure there is adequate spacing between adjacent fields and radio/checkbox groups

 #### Vertical
 [preview]